-Before you get on to the fixes below, let’s do a little troubleshooting first and get to the root of the issue and make some smart choices to keep your data and device safe.
-So, the first thing you should be on the lookout for is:
+Before you get on to the fixes below, you can do a little troubleshooting first and get to the root of the issue.
+Also, you can make some smart choices to keep your data and device safe.
+So, the first thing you should be on the lookout for is the following:

-Hardware issues – If your device is having issues with the hard drive or heating issues that cause the performance to drop rapidly, we recommend you take it to an Apple Store to get some regular maintenance done.
-This is not something that you would be able to fix on your own or with software, and hence, taking it to someone who knows what they’re doing is the best possible solution.
+Hardware Issues – If your device has problems with the SSDs or heating issues that cause the performance to drop rapidly, we recommend you take it to an Apple Store to get regular maintenance done.
+It is not something you would be able to fix on your own or with software.
+Hence, taking it to someone who knows what they’re doing is the best possible solution.

-Sofware problems – The next thing that you should be on the lookout for is whether an app or some other software is the central cause for the slowdowns.
-Is there an incompatible app that is bugging your system, or is macOS having problems or bugs with its features?
+Software Problems – The next thing you should be looking for is whether an app or some other software is the central cause of the slowdowns.
+Is an incompatible app bugging your system, or is macOS having problems or bugs with its features?
 If this is the case, you should read below to check out all the best possible fixes on the market.

-Make a Backup – After identifying the main issue, you can go ahead and fix the problem with the solutions below.
-However, before you do that, you should always make a backup, so if something does go wrong, you can just use the backup and restore your device to the original condition.
-You can make a backup by going into Time Machine settings and configure and schedule a backup.
+Make a Backup – After identifying the main issue, you can fix the problem with the solutions below.
+However, before you do that, you should always make a backup, so if something goes wrong, you can just use the backup and restore your device to its original condition.
+You can make a backup by logging into Time Machine Settings and configuring and scheduling a backup.

 Quick and easy fixes for a slow Mac

-Now that you have identified the problem and made a backup for extra security, then let us get started with the ten easy and quick solutions to improving your Mac’s performance.
+Now that you have identified the problem and made a backup for extra security, we can check the ten easy and quick solutions to improve your Mac’s performance.

 1. macOS slow right after an update

-- Now, click on the “Restart” button and let your device restart.
+Now, click the “Restart” button and let your device restart.

-Note: You can also just hold down the power button for a few seconds for a hard restart.
+Note: You can hold the power button for a few seconds for a hard restart.
 However, if this doesn’t work, you can always look at the other following fixes below.

 2. Use Activity Monitor to kill apps and background tasks